koneman/ProgrammingChallenges/c1/AustralianVoting/README.md

 ## Notes

+- FINISH this later...
 - straightforward -> count first choice
-    -> look for candidate w/ greater than 50% of vote -> if none, eliminate those tied with lowest number of votes and repeat
+  -> look for candidate w/ greater than 50% of vote
+  -> if none, eliminate those tied with lowest number of votes and repeat -> if willing to tradeoff on mem -> grab all votes upfront -> do straightforward -> processing column by column -> bad cache performance -> rotate vote array

 ### Running